North Island College (NIC) recognizes that mental health and well-being are core components of success for both individuals and communities.

 The CARE2 Plan takes a strength-based approach to supporting student mental health and well-being.
 Historically, health and well-being support has taken a deficit-based approach; when a person is unwell, we treat them.
 In recent years there has been a move towards a strength-based approach, focused on enhancing personal resilience and agency.
 This means that in addition to providing supports for students in distress or crisis, NIC recognizes the importance of resilience, capacity-building and self-advocacy as vital tools for developing and sustaining mental health and well-being.

 CARE Grants provide funding for initiatives at each of NIC’s four main campuses.
-In 2021/22, over $7000 was awarded to NIC faculty and staff to support innovative projects on each of the four main campuses.
-Each project promoted conditions for mental health and well-being in creative and varied ways.
+Since 2022, over $10,000 have been awarded to NIC faculty and staff to support innovative projects on each of the four main campuses.

 Thrive at NIC